moneyforward/eslint-config-moneyforward/README.md

-# @moneyforward/eslint-config-cloud-react-ui
+# eslint-config-moneyforward-fukuoka

-This package provides @moneyforward/cloud-react-ui's .eslintrc as an extensible shared config.
+This package provides moneyforward fukuoka's .eslintrc as an extensible shared config.

 ## Usage

-`npm install --save-dev eslint @moneyforward/eslint-config-cloud-react-ui`
+`npm install --save-dev eslint eslint-config-moneyforward-fukuoka`

 Ex.
 Using Next.js, TypeScript, Jest in your repository,